gnieh/sohva/src/jekyll/index.md

  - next bugfix release: `2.0.2-SNAPSHOT`
  - next minor release: `2.1.0-SNAPSHOT`

+ Snapshots are built against scala 2.11 and scala 2.12.

 # Next steps

 Once your project is linked to Sohva, you can start using it.
 Please have a look at the links below for documentation.